BolajiAyodeji/Blogposts/cjz8gh7zg000exfs1tq2z5zzu.md

-## Building a SlackBot with Node.js and SlackBots.js
+# Building a SlackBot with Node.js and SlackBots.js

+> PS: the demo built in this tutorial is outdated already.
+I would soon write an updated tutorial/demo and link here when it is ready.
+Thank you!

 Slack is an American cloud-based set of proprietary team collaboration software tools and online services developed by Slack Technologies.
 Slack is a workspace where teams can communicate and collaborate.